fazliddin/MobileApp/README.md

 # Crossplatform smartphone application for websites

-> Create your own mobile app easyli for any website
+> Create your own mobile app easily for any website